ThemeZee/dynamic-news-lite/readme.txt

 = 1.5 =
 * added default theme fonts as local fonts
 * use local fonts instead of Google fonts for GDPR compliance
+* changed default font from Droid Sans to Ubuntu

 = 1.4.8 =
 * added Magazine Homepage widgets to blog index